thewocky/reactnd-project-myreads/README.md

 # MyReads Project

-My submission for the MyReads project for Udacity's React Fundamentals course.
+Jeff Battema’s submission for the MyReads project for Udacity's React Fundamentals course.

 To run the project: